CodeYourFuture/curriculum/common-content/en/module/induction/accounts/index.md

 Make a LinkedIn account.
 Use your real name.
 Sign in with Google.
 Connect with your cohort.

-Your cohort is your first network, and this is one of the most valuable things you can develop at Code Your Future.
+Your cohort is your first network, and this is one of the most valuable things you can develop at {{<our-name>}}.
 A strong, tightly linked, professional network is a powerful asset, so begin building it today.

 - [ ] I have made a LinkedIn account using my professional email address.
 - [ ] I have used my real name.